lucchesi-sec/ssh-key-lifecycle-manager/README.md

 ![SSH Key Rotation Output](screenshots/key-rotation-success.png)

-## Notes
+## 📝 Notes
+- The script now uses a `config.sh` file for all configuration.
+- A confirmation prompt has been added before key rotation begins.
+- The `find_and_remove_key_on_remote` function has been simplified for efficiency.
+- The script now supports both `rsa` and `ed25519` key types.
 - Tested on Ubuntu 22.04.
-- Requires SSH access to the remote host with permissions to write to the `~/.ssh/authorized_keys` file for the specified remote user.
-- The script currently handles a single remote host.
-Multi-host support could be added in future versions.
-- Enhanced with structured logging with multiple log levels (DEBUG, INFO, SUCCESS, WARNING, ERROR).
-- Newly generated local SSH keypairs are stored in a subdirectory named `rotated-keys` within your local `~/.ssh/` directory (e.g., `~/.ssh/rotated-keys/id_rsa_rotated_YYYY-MM-DD_HH-MM-SS`).

 ## Log Levels
 The script supports different log levels for better visibility and troubleshooting: